callsys/TextVR/README.md

 `textvr.npy` is a ndarray S of shape 2727 x 2727 (2727 is the size of the test set), where S[x, y] denotes the similarity score between the x-th caption and the y-th video.

 ### Validation
 Note that the caption of the test set has been scrambled so that the model cannot be validated offline.
-If you want to verify a model's performance on the test set, submit the similarity matrix `ckpt/textvr.pth` to the competition website.
+If you want to verify a model's performance on the test set, submit the similarity matrix `textvr.npy` to the competition website.